-For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Group's cash-generating units, or groups of cash-generating units, that are expected to benefit for the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.

-Each unit or group of units to which goodwill is allocated:

-- represents the lowest level within the Group at which goodwill is monitored for internal management purposes; and - is not larger than a segment based on either the Group's primary or the Group's secondary reporting format determined in accordance with AASB 114 Segment Reporting.
+For the purpose of impairment testing, goodwill acquired in a business combination is, from the acquisition date, allocated to each of the Group's cash-generating units, or groups of cash-generating units, that are expected to benefit from the synergies of the combination, irrespective of whether other assets or liabilities of the Group are assigned to those units or groups of units.
+Each unit or group of units to which goodwill is allocated represents the lowest level within the Group at which goodwill is monitored for internal management purposes, and is not larger than a operating segment determined in accordance with AASB 8.